smartdataworks/Oxyflux-file-upload/README.md

 ## Configuration

 Configuration is done in a local cfg-file.
 This way folder structures, database access and--most importantly--passwords are not hardcoded into the script.
 An empty cfg-config file is supplied with the repository.

+## License

+If parts of this code are useful to you please feel free to copy it.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.txt) file.